Your Cart is Currently Empty

 We will give it to you straight so you can make an informed choice.

 Unless you’ve been living under a rock, you know that leather comes from an animal.
-(Although there have been developments in bioengineered and mushroom leather.
+(Although there have been developments in bioengineered, mushroom and cactus leather.
 See our article on the History of Leather.)

 Animals live outside, rub up against fences, get bitten by bugs, fight with others in their herd, and roll around on the ground to scratch their backs.